Yogin Sullaphen

 Yogin Rajoo Sullaphen (born 8 January 1986) is a South African composer, music producer, live-looper and multi-instrumentalist.
 He is a member of the musical duo uKhoiKhoi, where his live-looping practices are a feature of their stage performances.
-Sullaphen is also known for composing and performing as part of theatre productions and performance art projects, which has earned him two nominations for Naledi Theatre Awards, which recognize excellence in South African theatre.
+Sullaphen is also known for composing and performing as part of theatre productions and performance art projects, which has earned him three nominations for Naledi Theatre Awards, which recognize excellence in South African theatre.

 Early life

 Sullaphen was born in Durban, South Africa, and relocated to Johannesburg during his teenage years.
 He comes from a mixed-heritage background, with a South African Indian father and a Coloured mother.
 His diverse background exposed him to a wide range of musical influences, ranging from popular music of the 1970s and 1990s to Indian classical music and avant-garde jazz rock.
 Sullaphen did not receive formal music training until after high school when he decided to pursue a career in music and went on to complete a Bachelor of Music (BMus) at the University of the Witwatersrand in Johannesburg, majoring in composition.